juicedata/juicefs-csi-driver/docs/en/guide/custom-image.md

 :::tip
 With mount pod image overwritten, note that:

-* [upgrading CSI Driver](../administration/upgrade-csi-driver.md) will no longer bring update to JuiceFS Client.
+* [Upgrading CSI Driver](../administration/upgrade-csi-driver.md) will no longer bring update to JuiceFS Client.
 * PVCs need to be recreated for changes to take effect.
 :::

-### Configure CSI Node to overwrite mount pod image globally {#override-in-csi-node}
+### Configure CSI Node to overwrite mount pod image globally {#overwrite-in-csi-node}

 Change CSI Node settings so that mount pod image is overwritten globally, choose this method if you wish to change the image for all applications.